Sleep (band): Reunion and The Sciences

+New lineup and Hempispheres

-In an Instagram post dated January 30, 2025, drummer Jason Roeder announced he had been fired from the band by its manager in November of the previous year, and that he had not spoken to the other members of the band in the months leading to his firing.
+On January 30, 2025, drummer Jason Roeder announced on Instagram that he had been fired from the band by its manager in November 2024, and had not spoken to the other Sleep members since.

+On June 18, 2026, the band announced that Matt Pike was no longer part of the group and revealed a new lineup featuring Dale Crover (of Melvins) on drums and Bubba Dupree (formerly of Void) on guitar.
+This also came with the release of a new song, "Have Spacesuit Will Travel (4:20 Flexi Edit)".
+With the release of the physical copy of the single, the band also released the first Sleep Comic Book, written by Al Cisneros, and illustrated by Dave Kloc and Arik Roper.
+The fifth studio album, titled Hempispheres, was released digitally on September 3, 2026.
+Subsequently, on October 30, it was released in physical formats on CD and vinyl.

 Style and influences

-Musically, Sleep's sound has been characterized as stoner rock built upon slow, down-tuned bass playing alongside similarly low guitar riffs.
+Musically, Sleep's sound has been characterized as stoner metal built upon slow, down-tuned bass playing alongside similarly low guitar riffs.
 Repetition is frequently employed, working to create a "hypnotic state" supplemented by Al Cisneros' vocals.

 Sleep has used cannabis-influenced imagery since the release of their second album, often delivered in a "quasi-religious" manner.
 In an interview about the making of Dopesmoker, Matt Pike acknowledged that the band spent "a lot" of their label advance on cannabis, and "a lot of time."
 Pike also said that about $75,000 was spent on customized amplifiers so the album would have numerous tone layers.
 He said the songwriting process for Dopesmoker was long, with the band "working on [the song] for like four years."
 Al Cisneros stated that smoking cannabis was vital to the song's creative process: "I was really dependent on the space I got into when I was using it [...]
 The line, 'Drop out of life [with bong in hand],' was kind of a creed at that point."

 Their record The Sciences makes multiple allusions to Black Sabbath, whose sound heavily inspired Sleep.
 Tony Iommi is referenced in the lyrics of "Marijuanaut's Theme", and the song "Giza Butler" is a play on the city Giza and the name of Black Sabbath's bassist, Geezer Butler.
 Also in "Giza Butler", references are made to several things in Frank Herbert's 1965 novel Dune, including the gom jabbar (referred to as the "bong jabbar") and Muad'Dib (as "Muad'Doob").